 — BOTH CAN be reimbursed for expenses (travel, food, lodging)

-Have the international come as a J1 Research Scholar.
-This is ONLY a choice for a graduate student who will be given an academic appointment, or who will be appointed as an Research Intern for a period not to exceed twelve months.
-Important Note: Cornell Policy minimally requires that Research Interns have either earned or be working toward a bachelor's degree or higher.
-However, the J1 Research Scholar category, as per the US Department of State, is meant for those qualified to perform advanced teaching and research.
-The J1 Research Scholar and Short-Term Scholar categories are not appropriate for undergraduates.
-ISSO will issue J1 Research Scholar and Short Term Scholar DS-2019's only for those who already possess a Bachelor's degree and who are engaged in graduate level research/programs.
-Choice #1 is appropriate for undergraduate-level students.
+If the visitor is a graduate student, consider the J1 Research Scholar or Short Term Scholar categories.
+This is a choice for those who will be given an academic appointment, or who will be appointed as an Research Intern for a period not to exceed twelve months.
+Important Note: J-1 Research Scholars and Short-Term Scholars must be actively working toward a master's degree or PhD.
+The J1 Research Scholar and short term scholar categories, as per the US Department of State, are meant for those qualified to perform advanced teaching and research.
+The J1 Research Scholar and Short-Term Scholar categories are not appropriate for undergraduate students.

 — Must have a bachelors degree and be working on a masters degree or higher (for some positions, a doctoral degree is required)